5Projection & Mobile

 • Use a dedicated projector computer where possible.

-• Keep ASM Console and Projection Window open for the whole show.
+• Keep ASM Console and the projector window open for the whole show.

 • Test the projector resolution, text size, and blackout behavior in the room.